Jadarma/advent-of-code-kotlin/README.md

   on the first try.
   This option removes the test timeout and tags the tests as slow if you want to exclude them from bulk execution.

+- *executionMode* - Defaults to project configuration.
-- *examplesOnly* - False by default.
-Does not run against the true puzzle input even if present.
+  If set to `ExamplesOnly`, does not run against the true puzzle input even if present.
   Useful when refactoring an expensive day and no not wish to waste time on the big test while the small ones do fail.
-  Also useful when running the project with encrypted inputs (e.g. running a clone of someone else's solution repo).

-- *skipExamples* - False by default.
-Does not run against the example test cases even if present.
+  If set to `SkipExamples`, does not run against the example test cases even if present.
+  Useful for isolating a single execution of the solution, useful when debugging.

 </details>